Salopian15/kRID/README.md

 ## Why it exists

-When one collection is sequenced at ~15× and another at ~4×, the shallow samples recover only a fraction of their k-mers.
+Germplasm banks often contain duplicate samples and use different naming schemes compared to other banks, this makes it difficult to assess whether one strain is truly different to another or is even derived from one another.
+Some germplasm banks also have varying sequencing depths, when one collection is sequenced at ~15× and another at ~4×, the shallow samples recover only a fraction of their k-mers.
 This caps symmetric metrics (Jaccard) and makes the conserved, species-wide "core" dominate any containment score, so genuine duplicates and unrelated samples look alike.